 Our study's major contributions to refugee entrepreneurs, practice and policy should be evaluated considering its methodological limitations.
-While our study sample size of 13 participants across two host nations is in line with IPA tradition (Alase, 2017) and previous interpretative studies on refugee entrepreneurs (Adeeko and Treanor, 2022), a larger, cross-national study would be useful to determine how institutional frameworks and gendered regimes impact upon subjective experiences.
-A longitudinal study could also help researchers understand the experience of refugee entrepreneurs with a temporal lens (Saunders et al., 2019).
-For this study, we interviewed eight respondents in English, their second language, due to their choice and proficiency.
+While our study sample size of 13 participants across two host nations is in line with IPA tradition (Alase, 2017) and previous interpretative studies on refugee entrepreneurs (Adeeko and Treanor, 2021), a larger, cross-national study would be useful to determine how institutional frameworks and gendered regimes impact upon subjective experiences.
+A longitudinal study could also help researchers understand refugee entrepreneurs' journeys with a temporal lens (Saunders et al., 2019).
+For this study, we interviewed eight of 13 respondents in English, their second language, due to their choice and proficiency.
 Qualitative research in a foreign language may decrease data quality.
 However, probe questions ensured depth and quality in the data collection process (Harima, 2022).
-To mitigate the possibility of such biases, future research could aim to use the native language of the participants.
+To mitigate the possibility of such biases, future research could aim to use refugee entrepreneurs' native language.